The Orphange

 Review:

 It gets even scarier when Benigna (Montserrat Carulla) shows up.
 She claims to be a social worker with a file on Simón.
 Laura also starts to see a boy in a mask that she thinks is Tomás.
-When Simón goes missing at a party they’re throwing to convince parents to bring their children there, the nightmare really begins.
+When Simón goes missing at a party they’re throwing to convince parents to bring their children there, the nightmare truly begins.

 My Rating: 10 out of 10